o-william-white/skim2mito/README.md

 ## Setup

-The pipeline is written in Snakemake and uses conda and singularity to install the necessary tools.
+The pipeline is written in Snakemake and uses conda to install the necessary tools.

 It is *strongly recommended* to install conda using Mambaforge.
 See details here https://snakemake.readthedocs.io/en/stable/getting_started/installation.html

-You can install Singularity from [Apptainer](https://apptainer.org/docs/admin/latest/installation.html) or [SingularityCE](https://docs.sylabs.io/guides/4.1/admin-guide/installation.html).

 Once conda is installed, you can pull the github repo and set up the base conda environment.